MScholtes/WebServer/https.md

 ﻿# How to enable https encryption
 You can also let the **Powershell Webserver** deliver encrypted traffic.
 This is done using the encryption stack of the operating system.

 The following description describes the use of a self-created certificate.
 This must be accepted or imported on the browser page.
-If a valid certificate already exists you want to use, steps 1 and 7 are skipped and in step 2 you have to use the thumbprint of your certificate
+If a valid certificate already exists you want to use, steps 1 and 7 are skipped and in step 2 you have to use the thumbprint of your certificate.

 ## Step 1: Create self-signed certificate
 Start an administrative Powershell console.
 With the following commands you create a certificate: